 More than 1000 species of birds can be found in Kenya.
-They include eagles, vultures, hornbills, weavers, flamingos and ostriches.
-This Kenyan bird gallery highlights many of the birds you would get to see while on a standard safari in Kenya, in the Masai Mara or Samburu, Amboseli and Lake Nakuru National Parks.
+They include eagles, vultures, hornbills, weavers, flamingos, and ostriches.
+This Kenyan bird guide highlights many of the birds you would likely see while on a standard safari in Kenya, in the Masai Mara or Samburu, Amboseli, and Lake Nakuru National Parks.

-For serious birders it's worth taking a specialized birding safari (see below).
+For serious birders, it's worth taking a specialized birding safari.
 The best time to go birding in Kenya is from October to April.
 The roads can be muddy, but you'll be well rewarded.
-Birding safaris will take you to parks like Lake Baringo, Kakamega, Meru and Lake Naivasha.
+Birding safaris will take you to parks like Lake Baringo, Kakamega, Meru, and Lake Naivasha.
 They will also allow you the time to study the birds, unlike other safaris where you can occasionally be rushed.

 - GamewatchersBirding safari in Kenya led by expert Maasai guide Wilson ole Kasaine